 Marathi Beach can get really crowded in summer since it’s a rather narrow shore and lacks a bit of space.
 In the area, it’s possible to practice different water sports.

 There’s a big parking space as well as a few kiosks to rent boats and to pay for your SUP surfing hour.
 In front of the beach, there is a sidewalk with good restaurants and beach bars.
 They serve fresh food at convenient prices.

 Opposite the beach, it’s possible to admire the islets on Souda Bay.
 On a clear day, you can even spot the castle standing on top of the Archaeological Site of Aptera.

 A few meters from the beach, there is a small port for fishing and recreational boats.

 Marathi has a relaxed atmosphere, and it’s a favorite among locals.
 During the weekends it’s almost impossible to find a free table for lunch on the many tavernas at the beachfront.
 The same goes for Easter and other important occasions.

-- Marathi does not have the most convenient prices in the area since it has a strategic position, however, you can find a convenient solution at Marathi Panorama Rooms.
+– Marathi does not have the most convenient prices in the area since it has a strategic position, however, you can find a convenient solution at Marathi Panorama Rooms.
 The views are nice, and it’s good for couples and families.
-Read reviews and book here.
+Click here for more information and the latest prices.

-- If your budget is higher, Villa Marathoula is a magnificent property with stunning views of the bay and the beach.
-Check reviews and book here.
+– If your budget is higher, Villa Marathoula is a magnificent property with stunning views of the bay and the beach.
+Click here for more information and the latest prices.

-- Those who can splurge will love Mare Nostrum Villas, a remarkable place a few meters from Marathi Beach, here are the latest fees for the season.
+– Those who can splurge will love Mare Nostrum Villas, a remarkable place a few meters from Marathi Beach.
+Click here for more information and the latest prices.